polyphony-chat/.github/CONTRIBUTION_GUIDELINES.md

 Refactors, cleanups, new features, bug fixes - We'll take it all!

 A good place to start right now is by looking at the Chorus or Symfonia repositories and their roadmaps.
+If you're new to Rust or coding in general, feel free to check out the issues labeled as 'Difficulty: Simple' or 'Difficulty: Trivial'.

 If you want to contribute code, please follow these steps: